melby-md/melby-md.github.io/content/blog/mod11.md

 );
 ```

-Ta-dah, a register with the result of the multiplication of each byte.
+Ta-dah, a vector with the result of the multiplication of each byte.
 Now we need to sum it
 all into one integer.
 First use `_mm_sad_epu8` which subtracts 8 bit
 numbers, then add each consecutive 8 numbers into a 16 bit number,
-I used a zeroed register beacuse I am only interested in the addition in the
+I used a zeroed vector beacuse I am only interested in the addition in the
 end (weirdly enough).

 ```
 r = _mm_sad_epu8(r, _mm_setzero_si128());
 ```

-To add the 2 16 bit numbers, shuffle the register and add it to
+To add the 2 16 bit numbers, shuffle the vector and add it to
 itself:

 ```